CloudLabs-MOC/mslearn-openai/Instructions/Labs/06-use-own-data.md

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
 -   Deploy an OpenAI model within the Azure OpenAI studio
--   Use the power of OpenAI models to generate responses limited to a custom ingested data.
+-   Use the power of OpenAI models to generate responses limited to a custom ingested data

-### You have successfully completed the lab.
+### You have successfully completed the lab